6 reasons why this local, Christian school is a must see!

 2 – We aren’t perfect.

 NEWSFLASH, kids are sinners and our halls and classrooms are filled with them!
 Which, incidentally, is the exact educational environment our kids need.
 You read that right.
 It’s called REALITY.
 Our offspring need a safe place to bump-up against people who don’t always look, think, or act like they do.
 Better yet, to grow into truly well-rounded human beings, our kids need to eat, play, serve, work, and pray with kids who span the economic, demographic and spiritual landscape.
 Because…um…real life.
 If they don’t learn to love and serve the sinful, broken, imperfect parts of our world, then have we really educated them?
 Have we really helped form their soul?
 Have we given them an eternal mentality?
 (This is where you fiercely shake your head NO in disgust.)
-Not in any way, shape or form.
-Our goal at GFA is to impart these invaluable, kingdom virtues while they are still under our roof.
+Not in any way, shape, or form.
+Now, PLEASE UNDERSTAND, if your kid likes to kick puppies, has a mouth like a sailor, or overuses the phrase, “no, I won’t obey,” this community won’t be a good fit for them.
+We don’t tolerate bullying or disrespecting others emotionally or physically.
+But we do get that kids will have a good handful of “teachable moments” as they navigate childhood and teenhood, so there is much grace found here for teachable kids.
+Our goal at GFA is to partner with and assist parents in imparting invaluable, kingdom virtues while they are still under our roof.
 If we don’t, the realities of diversity found outside our walls will slam down hard after they fledge the nest, and our children won’t be the force for good we dreamed they’d be.

 3 – A QUARTER of our school population used to HOMESCHOOL